 I’m a writer and graduate student committed to creative, interdisciplinary work at intersections of mental health and spirituality.
-Currently, I’m completing a dual M.S.W. and M.Div. at the UNC-Chapel Hill School of Social Work and Duke Divinity School.
+Currently, I’m completing a dual M.S.W. and M.Div. at the University of North Carolina School of Social Work and Duke Divinity School.
 This training has led me into diverse settings including community mental health, psychiatric hospitals, homeless shelters, and churches.
-Regardless of practice setting, I maintain an interest in issues of adult mental health including but not limited to severe & persistent mental illness, trauma, depression, anxiety, and identity development.
-Informed by my dual clinical and pastoral training, I have a special interest in religious/spiritual concerns, such as “crisis of faith” or religious/spiritual trauma, defined as traumatic experiences that have occurred in a religious community or been perpetrated by a religious leader.
-I am committed to a social justice perspective advocating for client-centered, trauma-informed, biopsychosocial-spiritual care.
-For fun, I love being around friends, family, dogs, books, good food, and good conversation.
+Regardless of practice setting, I hope to pursue liberative practices of care that affirm the health, wholeness, and holiness of all people, especially historically marginalized populations such as women/girls and LGBTQ+ persons.

 TOPICS OF INTEREST: Clinically, I maintain interests in severe & persistent mental illness, trauma, depression, anxiety, guilt & shame, grief & loss, and identity development.
 Informed by my dual clinical and pastoral training, I also have an interest in religious/spiritual concerns, including exploration of one’s feelings toward God (anger? abandonment? gratitude? doubt?) and processing of religious/spiritual trauma.

 FOR FUN: I love being around friends, family, dogs, laughter, poetry, art, good food, and good conversation.
 (Self-care is crucial.)